-Three School Programs Interns will work with The School staff to coordinate and implement six professional advancement programs involving a roster of 50 artist faculty and 130 dancers and program participants from 20 or more countries.
+One School Programs Intern will work with The School staff to coordinate and implement onsite and online career advancement programs involving an international roster artist faculty for 109 advanced and young career dance artists.

-Candidates must have a dance background, an interest in dance training and education initiatives, and the computer skills to manage documents, spreadsheets, and conduct Internet research.
+Candidates must have an in-depth dance background in one or more genres, a pedagogical interest in dance training and education initiatives, and the computer skills to manage documents, spreadsheets, and conduct internet research.
 Professional skills needed include being detail-oriented, organized, able to keep track of multiple projects, meet deadlines, work independently and collaboratively, possess strong written, interpersonal, customer service, and problem-solving skills, and the ability to face challenges with a positive attitude.
 Two writing samples, maximum two pages in length each, are required with the intern application.

 Intern applications are open for the 2021 season!